13th-Sammy/library-java/README.md

 BookList and prints attributes of Book if found. <br>
 - A registerUser() method that takes inputs uid and user name and <br>
 creates User object, then pushes it into UserList HashMap - uid, user. <br>
+- A viewUser() method that takes uid and shows username and books borrowed. <br>

 Book.java :- <br>
 - Serves as the holder of all information regarding one book. <br>